Think, Learn, Act Climate!

 Three levels of climate learning and corresponding CLIMATE FITNESS can be obtained via the course:

-You know climate - Watch all the video lectures and complete all quizzes
+You know climate - Watch all the video and complete all quizzes.

-You can teach climate – Complete all the videos, lessons, and quizzes
+You can teach climate – Watch all the videos and complete the lessons and quizzes.

-You can act climate – Complete all videos, lessons, activities and quizzes.
+You can act climate – Watch all the videos and complete the lessons, activities and quizzes.

 Get your Certificate